 Roasting and dicing poblano chiles is a quick and easy at-home solution for making your own canned diced green chiles.
 Keep these stocked up in your pantry and freezer from now on!

 Ok.
-So it's weird right.
-Of all the things that are IMPOSSIBLE to find at the grocery stores right now, it is canned diced green chiles.
+So it's weird right?
+Of all the things that are IMPOSSIBLE to find at the grocery stores post-2020 weirdness, it is canned diced green chiles.

-It is actually quite sad.
-Here is an article I found explaining why it is so hard to find green chilies explaining why there is a shortage.
+It is quite sad.
+Here is an article I found explaining why it is so hard to find green chilies explaining why there was a shortage at this time.
+With being a southern cook and recipe testing for a living, not having this pantry staple was proving to be a difficult thing to keep running into!

-So if you're like me, and always love having these beloved cans stocked up in your pantry for all the Mexican-inspired dishes....then I have a quick and easy solution for you!
+So if you're like me, and always love having these beloved cans stocked up in your pantry for all the for beloved recipes like Green Chilis & Egg Quiche (Chiles Rellenos Quiche), Oven Baked Easy Ground Beef Enchilada Casserole and Sheet Pan Quesadilla ... then I have a quick and easy solution for you!

 - 6 Poblano Peppers